google/trillian-examples/binary_transparency/firmware/README.md

  - [X] Build a noddy "device" emulator which enforces logging requirements, and refuses to boot an image unless all of the following are true:
     - [X] the metadata is present.
-    - [ ] the metadata has a "valid" signature (perhaps using the "LOL!
-Sig" scheme).
+    - [X] the metadata has a "valid" signature
     - [X] the boot-image hash matches the one committed do in the metadata.
     - [X] a valid STH and inclusion proof for the metatdata is available and verifies correctly.